Intro To Assembly

 The purpose of languages like C, is that we can program without having to really deal with assembly code.
 We write code that is handed to a compiler, and the compiler takes that code and generates assembly code that will accomplish whatever the C code tells it to.
 Then the assembly code is what is actually ran on the processor.
 Since this is the code that is actually ran, it helps to understand it.
 Also since most of the time we are handed compiled binaries we only have the assembly code to work from.
 However we have tools such as Ghidra that will take compiled assembly code and give us a view of what it thinks the C code that the code was compiled from looks like, so we don't need to read endless lines of assembly code.

 Also with assembly code, there is a lot of different architectures.
 Different types of processors can run different types of assembly code architectures.
 The two we are dealing with the most here will be 64 bit, and 32 bit ELF (Executable and Linkable Format).
-I will often call these two things x64
+I will often call these two things x64 and x86.

 Now one of the most common memory regions you will be dealing with is the stack.
 It is where local variables in the code are stored.

-For instance, in this code the variable x
+For instance, in this code the variable x is stored in the stack:

 #include <stdio.h> void main(void) { int x = 5; puts("hi"); }

-Specifically we can see it is stored on the stack at rbp-0x4
+Specifically we can see it is stored on the stack at rbp-0x4.

 ``0000000000001135 <main>: 1135: 55 push rbp 1136: 48 89 e5 mov rbp,rsp 1139: 48 83 ec 10 sub rsp,0x10 113d: c7 45 fc 05 00 00 00 mov DWORD PTR [rbp-0x4],0x5 1144: 48 8d 3d b9 0e 00 00 lea rdi,[rip+0xeb9] # 2004 <_IO_stdin_used+0x4> 114b: e8 e0 fe ff ff call 1030 <puts@plt> 1150: 90 nop 1151: c9 leave 1152: c3 ret 1153: 66 2e 0f 1f 84 00 00 nop WORD PTR cs:[rax+rax*1+0x0] 115a: 00 00 00 115d: 0f 1f 00 nop DWORD PTR [rax]